Cat scratching on a sisal scratching post that's positioned in front of a sofa

 Trim your cat’s nails.

-A small ginger kitty whose paws are touched by a personYou can minimize scratching damage by trimming your cat’s nails regularly.
-It’s best to start trimming when your cat is young, but an older pet can be trained as well.
-Before trimming your cat's claws, get your pet used to having its paws squeezed.
-You can do this by petting the paws while giving a treat, which will make the experience more pleasant.
+A small ginger kitty whose paws are touched by a personTrimming your cat’s nails regularly can minimize scratching damage.
+It’s best to start trimming when your cat is young, but an older pet can also be trained.
+Before trimming a cat's claws, get your pet used to having its paws squeezed.
+You can do this by petting the paws while giving a treat, making the experience more pleasant.

-Gradually increase the pressure, so petting becomes gentle squeezing.
+Gradually increase the pressure so petting becomes gentle squeezing.
 With time, practice applying a small amount of pressure to the paw until a claw gets extended.
 The experts at The University of California, Davis, School of Veterinary Medicine show very well how to do it in this video.

 Remember: Cut only the claw’s tip!
 Don't cut into the pink portion of the nail because it will bleed and cause pain to your pet.
 Use nail trimmers designed for cats.
 These are better than your own nail clipper because they won't crush the nail bed.
 Complement claw trimming with a suitable scratching surface.

-Increase playtime and offer cat furniture to fight inappropriate scratching.
+Increase playtime and offer cat furniture to fight inappropriate scratching

 Should I declaw my cat?